mujahidhemani/buspatrol_takehome/README.md

 # Run on ECS
 1. Deploy the terraform code: `terraform apply`
-2. Login to ECS console.
+1. Login to ECS console.
-3. Click on the task definiions
+1. Click on the task definiions
-4. Select the `buspatrol` task definition and click Deploy > Run Task
+1. Select the `buspatrol` task definition and click Deploy > Run Task
-5.
+1. Running the ECS Task:
-  a.
-Under Environment, choose Existing cluster and select the `buspatrol` cluster
+  1. Under Environment, choose Existing cluster and select the `buspatrol` cluster
-  b.
-Under Networking, select the `buspatrol-vpc`
+  1. Under Networking, select the `buspatrol-vpc`
-  c.
-Under Command override, replace `test123` with desired bucket name
+  1. Under Command override, replace `test123` with desired bucket name
-  d.
-Click create to run the task
+  1. Click create to run the task
-6. Under tasks, click the newly created task, from there you can click the logs tab to monitor the progress
+1. Under tasks, click the newly created task, from there you can click the logs tab to monitor the progress